 Provisional admission: GSAS applicants may be granted provisional admission in cases where an applicant’s file is deemed "admissible" by the faculty review committee, pending receipt of additional required information, such as GRE scores.
 If you are offered provisional admission, your admission letter will state the provision and how to satisfy it.
 GSAS Admissions will work with applicants and, where possible, will coordinate with the ETS to assist in obtaining verified GRE scores.

 GRE Waivers: For programs requiring the GRE, some GSAS applicants who are not able to submit GRE scores may be eligible for a waiver of the GRE, subject to the approval of the Dean of GSAS.
 Waivers are based on holistic review and assessment of an applicant’s academic background, preparedness for graduate study, and/or relevant professional experience.

-To request consideration for a waiver of the GRE for a program that requires scores, please email GSAS Admissions at email@example.com with the subject “GRE Test Waiver Request.”
+To request consideration for a waiver of the GRE for a program that requires scores, please email GSAS Admissions at firstname.lastname@example.org with the subject “GRE Test Waiver Request.”
 Requests will be considered on a case-by-case basis.
 Admissions may require additional information from you before considering your request.
-Applicants requesting a GRE waiver will be informed of a decision within 5-10 business days of submitting the request.
+Applicants requesting a GRE waiver will be informed via email of a decision once a completed application is received and reviewed by the Admission Committee.